Opticians work in the eye care segment of health care. Find out more about job duties, salaries, and career outlook in this guide.

 Some programs offer internships, allowing on-the-job training, and you can even choose distance learning options.
 Selecting a course accredited by the Commission on Opticianry Accreditation is also recommended.

-An associate degree in ophthalmic dispensing typically involves a mix of coursework, practicals, and written exams, ensuring you're accurately able to translate a prescription effectively to meet the patient's needs.
-You'll learn how to adjust and shape eyewear and understand different infections and diseases of the eye.
+An associate degree in ophthalmic dispensing typically involves a mix of coursework, practicals, and written exams, ensuring you can translate a prescription effectively to meet the patient’s needs.
+You’ll learn how to adjust and shape eyewear as well as understand different infections and diseases of the eye.

-Like a certificate program, an associate degree is also designed to prepare you for the exams you may choose to take for a state license or national certification.
+Like a certificate program, an associate degree will also help you prepare for the exams you may choose to take for a state license or national certification.

-Another draw for this option is that apprentices are paid while they learn, and options are available on national job boards with other optician vacancies.
+Another draw for this option is that apprentices can earn while they learn, and options are available on national job boards with other optician vacancies.
 An apprenticeship may lead to continuing to work in your position at the same location after qualifying.

 You might also choose to pursue optician certification, offered by the American Board of Opticianry & National Contact Lens Examiners (ABO-NCLE).
 This could make it easier to qualify for certain jobs since certification validates your knowledge and skills as an optician.

-You'll take a series of exams and have your practical skills assessed to earn certification.
+You’ll take a series of exams that assess your practical skills to earn certification.
 You can seek certification at three levels of the hierarchy that attest to your skill level: basic, enhanced, and master.
-You'll need to renew your optician certification every three years to keep it current.
+You’ll need to renew your optician certification every three years to keep it current.

-Following optician training, optician jobs are typically available in vision stores, private practices, and medical practices.
-It’s important to make sure you have followed one of the three routes, gained licensure if needed, and can demonstrate the relevant skills you need to succeed in an optician role to gain a position.
+Following optician training, optician jobs are commonly available in vision stores, private practices, and medical practices.
+To gain a position, it’s important to make sure you have followed one of the three routes, obtained licensure if necessary, and can demonstrate the relevant skills you need to succeed in an optician role.
 These often include attention to detail, communication skills, dexterity, and empathy.

 Job boards offer roles at all levels, from apprenticeships to more senior positions.
-The US Bureau of Labor Statistics estimates that employment of opticians is set to grow by 6 percent between 2020 and 2030 [1], bringing with it new jobs and opportunities.
+The US Bureau of Labor Statistics estimates that employment of opticians is set to grow by 3 percent between 2023 and 2033, bringing with it new jobs and opportunities [1].

-According to the US Bureau of Labor Statistics, the average salary for an optician is $37,570 per year as of May 2021 [1].
-Glassdoor lists the average salary as $37,749 as of May 2022 [2], rising to up to $65,810 for those with management responsibilities.
-A career as an optician scores high on factors such as work-life balance and career outlook, with over 9,000 optician jobs in the United States listed on Indeed in May 2022 [3].
+According to the US Bureau of Labor Statistics, the average salary for an optician is $44,170 per year as of May 2024 [1].
+Glassdoor lists the average salary as $45,076 as of November 2024 [2].
+A career as an optician scores high on factors such as work-life balance and career outlook, with over 5,000 optician jobs in the United States listed on Indeed in November 2024 [3].

 In addition to pursuing the professional qualifications or training outlined previously, working on your professional development can help you when it comes to setting yourself apart in an interview.

 Workplace skills such as customer service and communication are essential to the role of an optician and are a great place to start.
-Take a look at the Improving Communication Skills course offered by The Wharton School, the University of Pennsylvania on Coursera as an option.
+Take a look at Coursera courses, certificates, and specializations.
+Join the global community and develop your skills!

 Editorial Team